SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 # Extramurals
 ## Meaning of Extramurals
 It is derived form latin words 'Extra' and 'Muralis' meaning 'Outside' and 'Wall' respectively.
-It refers to the activites performed outside the walls of an institution.
+It refers to the activities performed outside the walls of an institution.
 It means the activities that are organized by one institution and students from 2 or more institution can also participate in them.
 By its nature, it is also called Inter-Shool competitions.
 Extramurals are fixed well in advance so that the students of other schools can also prepare in advance for the competition.

-## Significance of Extramural Competitons
+## Significance of Extramural Competitions
-Without extramurals, the programmes of physical education reamin incomplete.
+Without extramurals, the programmes of physical education remain incomplete.
 Apart from that, it has more important roles,

 1. Provide opportunities to schools to show their sports capabilities
 2. Enhance the standard of sports performance